 Beset with chronic pain, I discovered the benefits of pranayama (breathwork) as a teen.
 Today, pain-free, I practice six different breathwork techniques daily.
-Furthermore, as a yoga therapist, I routinely prescribe breath work tailored for my clients’ needs.
-Because of the current pandemic, most everyone should incorporate Covid 19 breathwork techniques.
+Furthermore, as a yoga therapist, I routinely prescribe breathwork tailored to my clients’ needs.
+Because of the current pandemic, almost everyone should incorporate Covid 19 breathwork techniques.
 Here’s why, and what Covid 19 breathwork techniques you can do.

 A doctor in a Bergamo, Italy hospital referred to his Covid 19 intakes as “bilateral interstitial pneumonia.”
 My understanding is that interstitial pneumonia and fibrosis equate to a loss of elasticity in the lungs.
 Hence, the necessity of respirators and ventilators.

 Healthy lungs have elasticity and should be exercised.
 However, we rarely stretch our lungs as we may stretch our hamstrings.
 Furthermore, the diaphragm IS a muscle.
-While we don’t feel the diaphragm working as we may feel our quads, it stills needs a workout.
+While we don’t feel the diaphragm working as we may feel our quads, it still needs a workout.

-Following are Covid 19 breathwork techniques to exercise lungs and diaphragm.
+Following are Covid 19 breathwork techniques to exercise the lungs and diaphragm.
 I recommend at least five to ten minutes, twice a day.
 For all the Covid 19 breathwork techniques described below, inhale and exhale through the nose.
 Check out the links below for more details.
 Or, contact me to sign up for private or small group 30-minute “Practice During a Pandemic” donation-based sessions that incorporate Covid 19 breathwork techniques.

 Traditionally, I try to engage Ujjayi, throughout my Hatha or Vinyasa practice.
 However, when focusing solely on Ujjayi, I sit cross-legged.
 Or in a child’s pose to feel the expansion and compression of the three parts (belly, upper abdomen, and lungs).

 That said, as part of my Covid 19 breathwork techniques, I recommend lying on your back.
 A supine position provides more space for the diaphragm to descend and retract with each breath.
 Following are several supine options.